DevToys-app/Documentation/articles/extension-development/guidelines/UX/create-a-tool-with-a-gui.md

 DevToys 2.0 allows you to create your own tool with a GUI.
 A dedicated UI API is part of `DevToys.Api`.

-Making a UI in a DevToys tool is pretty straightforward.
-While a DevToys tool is coded in C#, runs natively on the computer and have access to the whole operating system's features, DevToys' UI is rendered using web technology thanks to [Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid).
+Creating a user interface within a DevToys tool is a straightforward process.
+Despite being coded in C#, running natively on the computer, and having access to the entire feature set of the operating system, DevToys’ UI is rendered using web technology thanks to [Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid).

 >[!NOTE]
 >On **Windows**, the UI is rendered with the built-in [Microsoft Edge WebView2](https://learn.microsoft.com/en-us/microsoft-edge/webview2/), based on [Chromium](https://www.chromium.org/Home/).
 On **macOS** and **Linux**, the UI is rendered with the built-in [WebKit](https://webkit.org/).
 >DevToys does **_not_** bundle the web engine like Electron apps.
 Instead, it uses the engine installed on the operated system.

-DevToys UI API is designed in a way that **_you do not need any knowledge of web development_** in order to create a beautiful and consistent user interface for your tool.
-The UI API provides access to a set of pre-built UI components with minimal customization options.
-This ensure a coherent and consistent design across all the tools in DevToys and make it very quick and easy to put together a great UI that works on every platform (Windows, MacOS, Linux).
+The DevToys UI API is designed such that **_no prior knowledge of web development is required_** to create a visually appealing and consistent user interface for your tool.
+The UI API provides access to a set of pre-built UI components with minimal customization options, ensuring a coherent and consistent design across all tools in DevToys.
+This makes it quick and easy to assemble a high-quality UI that is compatible with every platform (Windows, MacOS, Linux).

-Let's dive into how to make a tool with a UI in DevToys.
+Let’s delve into the process of creating a tool with a UI in DevToys.

 ## Define a GUI tool

-To create a tool with a UI, you can implement @"DevToys.Api.IGuiTool" and expose it to [MEF](https://learn.microsoft.com/en-us/dotnet/framework/mef/) using @"System.ComponentModel.Composition.ExportAttribute" attribute.
+To create a tool with a UI, implement the @"DevToys.Api.IGuiTool" and expose it to [MEF](https://learn.microsoft.com/en-us/dotnet/framework/mef/) using @"System.ComponentModel.Composition.ExportAttribute" attribute.

 ```csharp
 using DevToys.Api;